Gluten Free Pumpkin Cupcakes with Cream Cheese Frosting are tender and flavored with warming pumpkin pie spice. The perfect fall treat!

 gluten free pumpkin cupcake batter in a bowl

-Let the batter sit for 5 minutes which will give the gluten free flour a chance to soften while it absorbs the liquid in the recipe then scoop 1/4 cup batter into each cup of a 12 cup, paper-lined muffin tin.
-Bake for 17-19 minutes or until a toothpick inserted into the center of a cupcake comes out clean.
+Let the batter sit for 5 minutes, which gives the gluten free flour a chance to hydrate and absorb the liquid in the recipe then scoop 1/4 cup batter into each cup of a 12 cup, paper-lined muffin tin.

 pumpkin cupcake batter in a muffin tin